 The bill to erect a public library on the grounds of Dearborn Park also required the inclusion of a Soldiers’ and Sailors’ Memorial Hall to commemorate the soldiers and sailors from Illinois who served in the Civil War.

 Isabella N. Blackstone presented Chicago Public Library with funding to construct its first branch library, in memory of her late husband, Timothy Beach Blackstone.
 Mr. Blackstone served as president of the Chicago and Alton Railroad from 1864 until 1899, and was one of Chicago’s leading philanthropists.
 The library was modeled after the famous Erechtheion on the Acropolis in Athens, Greece.
-Today, this library serves the Hyde Park and Kenwood neighborhoods, and remains a vital part of Chicago Public Library.
+Today, Blackstone Branch serves the Hyde Park and Kenwood neighborhoods, and remains a vital part of Chicago Public Library.

 Chief Librarian Henry E. Legler presented his library plan for the city, which called for an extensive network of neighborhood library locations.
 Its goal was to bring “library service within the walking distance of home for every person in Chicago who can read or wants to use books.”

 Carl B. Roden, who began work as a library page in 1886, was appointed chief librarian, a position he held for 32 years (1918-1950).
 Under his leadership, the library system increased 50 percent, staff more than doubled, the book stock increased threefold, circulation doubled and total expenditures rose more than 400 percent.
-Carl B. Roden Branch in the Norwood Park neighborhood, where Roden lived his whole life, is named in his honor.
+Roden Branch in the Norwood Park neighborhood, where Roden lived his whole life, is named in his honor.

 Harsh, CPL’s first African American branch head, inspired and motivated authors, poets and writers at the library and established the largest African American history and literature collection in the Midwest.